-VP-fronting is analyzed in more detail in the next section, where we focus on the spellout of the fronted VP.
-At this point, we would like to point out another parallel that can be observed in the table above, namely the fact that do alternates with a full pronunciation of the verb in two different constructions.
+VP-fronting is analyzed in more detail in the next section, where we focus on the spellout of the fronted VP (see also appendix B).
+At this point, we would like to point out another parallel that can be observed in the table above, namely the fact that do alternates with full pronunciation of the verb in two different constructions.
 This systematic alternation fits well in a theory which, like GenHM, makes a very close connection between do and a fully pronounced verb.
-Note that, at some level of description, (69) and (70) are identical: they involve VP fronting that strands a verb in the main clause.
+Note that, at some level of description, (70) and (71) are identical: they involve VP fronting that strands a verb in the main clause.
 The difference lies in the form of the stranded verb.
-In our theory, the level at which (69) and (70) are uniform is narrow syntax; the contrast arises at Spellout (the same is true of the corresponding ellipsis cases).
+In our theory, the level at which (70) and (71) are uniform is narrow syntax; the contrast arises at Spellout (the same is true of the corresponding ellipsis cases).